johnhenry/async-endpoint/docs/import.md

 To ensure compatibility with other browsers use the above **browser.js** module.
 You can also re-bundle either the flow, js, or mjs folders.

-Note: when importing these into a browser, there ar still specific issues concering importing node-specific modues.
-For now, you may import the files directly.

 ```javascript
 //Use
 import map from "async-endpoint/js/array-like/map.js";
 //rather than
 import {map} from "async-endpoint/js/index.js";
 ```